Analysis | What You Need to Know as the U.S. Government Shutdown Nears a Record

 4. What’s been the impact so far?

 The Food and Drug Administration isn’t doing some routine food safety inspections and might run out of funds to review new drugs.
 The SEC can’t approve initial public offerings.
+Some reports on the U.S. economy aren’t being produced.
 Airlines can’t get permission to expand fleets.
-With mortgage lenders unable to verify borrowers’ incomes, home closings are being delayed.
 Some fishing boats in Alaska are stuck in dock, in need of federal permits and inspections.
-U.S. airport screeners, though declared essential, won’t be getting paychecks and are calling in sick in larger-than-normal numbers.
+U.S. airport screeners, working without pay because they’re declared essential, are calling in sick in larger-than-normal numbers.
 Trash is piling up in national parks, which are open but unstaffed.
+About 800,000 federal employees had to make do without a paycheck.
 The Agriculture Department has found funds to provide food stamp assistance through February but would run out after that.
-The Commodity Futures Trading Commission has stopped releasing its weekly Commitments of Traders reports.
-Hundreds of thousands of federal workers will have to make due without their paychecks.
+Home closings were delayed until the Trump administration restarted an Internal Revenue Service program that verifies borrowers’ incomes.

 5. Will federal employees eventually get paid?